List of Marvel Comics characters: V: Michael Van Patrick

-Michael Ian Van Patrick is a fictional character appearing in American comic books published by Marvel Comics.'
+Michael Ian Van Patrick is a character appearing in American comic books published by Marvel Comics.'
 The character was created by Dan Slott and Stefano Caselli.
 Although the character died in his debut appearance, he was cloned after his death and his clones continued to play roles within the ongoing Avengers: The Initiative series.

 Michael Van Patrick's origins trace back to scientist Josef Reinstein, later retroactively changed to an alias of Abraham Erskine.
 On his death, Erskine left papers, which covered years of research and findings that the government had not seen fit to classify to his grandson Brian Van Patrick.
 Brian studied his grandfather's work, particularly his work on growing, preparing and serving the most wholesome and nutritional foods and a challenging experimental program of isometric exercises.
 Brian used the research during the early life and development of his son Michael, helping him achieve his potential.

 The events of "Civil War" required all superpowered individuals to register with the American government, with at least some of these individuals being sent to the training camp Camp Hammond.
 Michael joined the program under the codename MVP, along with old and new characters to make up the cast of the Avengers: The Initiative.
-During the first day of training at Camp Hammond, MVP demonstrated extraordinary speed and agility as he broke the camp's obstacle course record for users without super-speed on his first attempt.
-During a combat simulator exercise, Initiative trainee Armory panicked and fired blindly on the other recruits, killing MVP.
-Initiative scientist Baron Von Blitzschlag advocates cloning MVP, to chief administrator Yellowjacket's disapproval.
+During the first day of training at Camp Hammond, MVP is inadvertently killed during a combat simulator exercise.

 First clone of MVP

-Though Yellowjacket disapproved the idea of cloning MVP, Secretary of the Superhuman Armed Forces Henry Peter Gyrich had ordered that MVP's death remain secret and sanctioned the cloning.
+Though Yellowjacket disapproves the idea of cloning MVP, Secretary of the Superhuman Armed Forces Henry Peter Gyrich ordered that MVP's death remain secret and sanctioned the cloning.
 As the clone was grown to its original's age, all of his original's skills and abilities were programmed into him.
 The first clone is sent to his family's farm in Liberty, Kentucky, with a false story that he had failed the Initiative program because of his lack of powers.
-The clone, who is coming to realize that his memories are not his own and that he will never be the real Michael Van Patrick, elects to stay with his family.
+The clone, who realizes that his memories are not his own and that he will never be the real Michael Van Patrick, elects to stay with his family.